PratikWayase/system-design-Handbook/README.md

 ### Scalability:
  system's ability to handle increasing amounts of work or users without compromising performance.

-example to choose between performance & scalability Imagine you're building a website.
+- example to choose between performance & scalability

+ Imagine you're building a website.
 You need to decide whether to focus on making it super fast (performance) or able to handle many visitors at once (scalability).

+ consider e-commerce startup ( grocery delivery app ) might initially prioritize performance to provide a smooth shopping experience for its customers.
+ As the business grows and attracts more visitors, they may need to shift their focus towards scalability to handle increased traffic and prevent website crashes.

 - Fast Website: If you need your website to load quickly for every visitor, prioritize performance.
   For example, a news website with breaking news would benefit from fast load times.